 The NHS Steroid Emergency Card has recently been launched to improve patient safety for those with adrenal insufficiency.
 The card will alert medical professionals across the NHS to your dependence on hydrocortisone.

-The card includes areas for you to fill in your personal details, as well as basic information and a QR code linking to the SfE’s guide to treating adrenal insufficiency
+The card includes areas for you to fill in your personal details, as well as basic information and a QR code linking to the SfE’s guide to treating adrenal insufficiency.

-patient safety alert has been released alongside the card to raise awareness of its importance amongst NHS medical professionals.
+A patient safety alert has been released alongside the card to raise awareness of its importance amongst NHS medical professionals.

 We recommend all adults with adrenal insufficiency should carry this card, either as well as or instead of our hydrocortisone awareness card.